jreisinger/profesia-jobs/README.md

 * `profesia-jobs` - search jobs at profesia.sk
 * `gen-graph` - generate graph from CSV file created via `profesia-jobs --count`
 * `update-data` - run `profesia-jobs` + `gen-graph` and commit and push new data (CSVs, graphs) to GitHub
+* `clean-data` - helper script that remove duplicate lines from CSV file

+`gen-graph` can deal with duplicate data but you might want to clean up your CSVs from time to time anyways by running `clean-data`.

 ## Usage